Delhi CM Gupta inaugurates multispeciality hospital in Kailash Colony

 Delhi Chief Minister Rekha Gupta on Sunday inaugurated the SSB Multispeciality Hospital in Kailash Colony, which promises to offer round-the-clock...

-Delhi Chief Minister Rekha Gupta on Sunday inaugurated the SSB Multispeciality Hospital in Kailash Colony, which promises to offer round-the-clock medical services at reasonable rates, officials said.
+Delhi Chief Minister Rekha Gupta on Sunday inaugurated the SSB Multispeciality Hospital in Kailash Colony, which promises to offer round-the-clock medical services at affordable rates, officials said.

-The hospital features advanced services such as robotic knee replacement facility and has dedicated departments for gastroenterology, respiratory care, nephrology, and neuro and spine surgery, they said.

-Hospital chairperson Shyam Sundar Bansal said it will soon apply for empanelment under the Ayushman Bharat health insurance scheme of the Centre.
+The hospital is equipped with facilities such as robotic knee replacement, and departments for gastroenterology, respiratory care, nephrology, and neuro and spine surgery, its chairperson Dr Sam Sundar Bansal said, adding that it will be linked to the Centre's Ayushman Bharat health cover scheme to ensure affordable treatment for the common people.

 Speaking at the event, Gupta said according to a World Health Organization (WHO) report, India has less than one hospital bed available per 1,000 people, stressing that such challenges can be addressed if the government and the private sector work in tandem in a focused manner.